 Comments: Information only.
-If no Storage module is detected, then "None" is displayed. '- This shows the customer the product name of the module installed, which helps in identifying drivers, support, documentation, etc by listing this on the BIOS screen.
+If no Storage module is detected, then "None" is displayed. '- This shows the customer the product name of the module installed, which helps in identifying drivers, support, documentation, and so on by listing this on the BIOS screen.